URL "Prettifying" and Encryption

-Extra parameters are also possible, but the encrypted link gets a bit longer.
+Extra parameters are also possible, but of course the encrypted link then gets a bit longer.

 Will become something like this:

-To get an encrypted URL you can use AskiaExt as well, using the Action=EncryptLink, and the parameters (the part after the question mark) as the ‘Link’ parameter.
+To get an encrypted URL you can use AskiaExt, using the Action=EncryptLink, and the parameters (the part after the question mark) as the ‘link’ parameter.